NicM-8bit/NicM-8bit.github.io/index.md

 The artifact I utilized here wasn't my favorite to work on, and I hardly understood it most of the time I was working on it, but despite that I was still able to get various different advancements that led to it being a better feeling application overall.
 It was an event tracker application that was made for Android during my time in CS360.

-## Event Tracker Android Application

-This artifact demonstrates improvements in software design and engineering.

 ## Code Review Video

 <iframe width="560" height="315"